SECTION 1 - DISTRIBUTE POWER

 shorted to something.
 The battery box must also be vented to the outside to

-release any explosive hydrogen gas (lighter than air).
+release any explosive hydrogen gas (lighter than air and explosive >4% concentration).
 These requirements are code.

 -